adamrehn/ue4-docker/README.md

 - **Is it possible to build Unreal projects for macOS or iOS using the Docker containers?**

   Building projects for macOS or iOS requires a copy of macOS and Xcode.
 Since macOS cannot run inside a Docker container, there is unfortunately no way to perform macOS or iOS builds using Docker containers.

+## Legal

+Copyright &copy; 2018, Adam Rehn.
+Licensed under the MIT License, see the file [LICENSE](./LICENSE) for details.

+Unreal and its logo are Epic Games' trademarks or registered trademarks in the US and elsewhere.

+Docker and the Docker logo are trademarks or registered trademarks of Docker in the United States and other countries.